Integration with Svelte

 <Kanban {cards} {columns} {rows} />

-Now, start the app to see Kanban in action with the provided data.
+Now you can start the app and see Kanban loaded with your data.